 |900 MHz||0.9 m||Pipe, detection, shallow soils, construction thickness|

-Contact us to find out more about Ground Penetrating Radar, its uses, and how it could help you:
+Contact our GPR experts, Ewa or Davide, to find out more about how GPR works and how our surveys can help you:

 Telephone: 0207 565 7056